mantasmacionis/ccDevLabs/Lab1/README.md

 ### Platform
 - VSCodium used
 ### TO DO
-- Comment on makefile
-- comment on cpp files
-- Add info on what each file contains to readme

 ### List of files and what they contain
 - Semaphore.cpp
 - Semaphore.h